 for type-safe stubbings.

 However, we shouldn't jump into using this feature from now on for every test.
-Mocking the object construction, e.g. of internally used value objects, is an anti-pattern which we should avoid.
+Mocking the object construction, e.g., of internally used value objects, is an anti-pattern that we should avoid.

-Are you looking for further practical resources on Mockito?
-Consider enrolling in my Hands-On With Mockito Online Course to learn the ins and outs of the most popular mocking library for JVM applications.
+For further practical Mockito advice, consider enrolling in the Hands-On Mocking With Mockito Online Course to learn the ins and outs of the most popular mocking library for JVM applications.

-You can find the source code for this blog post on GitHub.
+The source code for this blog post is available on GitHub.

 Philip